fChristenson/fc-gotcha/README.md

 ## What we will cover

-* The most fundamental problem with Node security
+* A fundamental problem with Node security
 * What to look out for

 ## Notes